 Thu Jun 01 14:42:27 India Standard Time 2017, The Symantec Protection Engine has encountered a critical error, Event Severity Level = Error, Error Message = Resource unavailable, Symantec Protection Engine IP address = 10.219.209.97, Symantec Protection Engine Port number = 1344, Uptime (in seconds) = 390

-SPE 7.8.1 or later is configured to use memory portion of 30 GB, by default.
+SPE 7.8.1 to SPE 8.0.1 are configured to use memory portion of 30 GB, by default.
+This setting is inactive in SPE 8.1+.
 If the size of the memory portion in your SPE setup is not sufficient (possibly because of defaults from older SPE versions) to handle one or more large files, configure it appropriately.
 Perform the following steps:

 Not configuring SPE appropriately to scan large files will result in scan errors.

-Tip: For steps to suppress a scan error for a file that is greater than 2 GB in size, see Related Articles in the right navigation.
+Tip: For steps to suppress a scan error for a file that is greater than 2 GB in size, see Additional Information below.